Henley Passport Index

-The Henley Passport Index is a global ranking of countries according to the travel freedom allowed by those countries' ordinary passports for their citizens.
-It was launched in 2005 as Henley & Partners Visa Restrictions Index and was updated to Henley Passport Index in January 2018.
+The Henley Passport Index is an annual global ranking of countries according to the travel freedom allowed by those countries' ordinary passports for their citizens.
+The index was created by Christian Kälin and launched in 2005 as Henley & Partners Visa Restrictions Index.
+Its name was changed to Henley Passport Index in January 2018.
+The index is updated on a quarterly basis to reflect changes in global visa policies.

 The index annually ranks 199 passports of the world by the number of countries that their holders can travel to without requiring a visa.
 The number of countries that a specific passport can access becomes its visa-free "score".
 The data is obtained from the International Air Transport Association (IATA)'s Timatic documentation requirements database.

 Definition of the index

 The Henley Passport index ranks passports according to the number of destinations that can be reached using a particular country's ordinary passport without the need of a prior visa ("visa-free").
 The survey ranks 199 passports against 227 destination countries, territories, and micro-states.

 The IATA maintains a database of travel information worldwide and all destinations that are in the IATA database are considered by the index.
 However, because not all territories issue passports, there are far fewer passports ranked than destinations about which queries are made.